katykoenig/machine-learning-for-public-policy/hw5/README.md

 The shift from the initial success for the logistic regression model in the smallest training timeframe to worsening performance in longer training timeframes suggests that in the long term, our data is not linear.
 This could explain why our support machine vector model was not successful in its predictions under any evaluation metric.

-It is interesting to note that while decision trees performed the best in both the second and third testing tests, the model parameters changed.
+It is interesting to note that while decision trees performed the best in both the second and third testing tests sets, the model parameters differed.
+While the min sample size remained the same, for our largest data set, the decision tree performed better when it's maxium depth decreased from ten to five, suggesting that overfitting for our test data is not beneficial for better performance.

-Of the models tested with these three specified time periods, we ultimately would recommend the decision tree model that performed that best in the longest and last time period.
+Of the models tested with these three specified time periods, we ultimately would recommend the decision tree model with max depth of five splits, which performed the best in the longest and last time period.
 The variation in time of the models deemed most successful based on our evaluation metrics does suggest that there may underlying trends in the data that can only be captured through training the dataset on the longest period possible.
-Similarly, if the intervention was to take place in 2019, it is worth noting that the delay from available data to data of policy implementation may result in unsuccessful interventions when our gradient model is deployed.
+Similarly, if the intervention was to take place in 2019, it is worth noting that the delay from available data to data of policy implementation may result in unsuccessful interventions when our model is deployed.

 If the recommendation we are making is for a short-term immediate intervention program, it may be worth running the models on a more short-term training set of the most recent data.
 For example, if the intervention program was to be implemented only from July 2019 through December 2019, it may be fruitful to run our models on data from July 2018 to December 2018 instead of all available data, which is more likely to capture long term trends as opposed to seasonal trends in data.